-At A3, show the total of your entity's capital gains, including any net capital gain from collectables.
+At Total CYCG in Part A3, write the total of your entity's capital gains at A7 to A12.

-Your entity may not have any of the following losses:
+- Your entity may not have any of the following losses:

-- current year capital losses
+current year capital losses

-- prior year net capital losses, or
+- prior year net capital losses

 - capital losses transferred in.

-In this case, transfer the amounts at A7 to A12 in part A3 to A to F in part E and continue from part F.
+In this case, transfer the amounts at A7 to A12 in part A3 to A to F in part E and continue from part E.